fuzziqersoftware/gctools/README.md

 **gvmdump** - extracts all files in a GVM archive to the current directory.
 Note: not thoroughly tested; may fail for some archives.
 - Example: `mkdir out && cd out && gvmdump ../archive.gvm`

+**rcfdump** - extracts all files in a RCF archive to the current directory.
+- Example: `mkdir out && cd out && rcfdump ../archive.rcf`

 **pae2gvm** - extracts the embedded GVM from a PAE file.
 The decompressed PAE data is saved as <filename>.dec; the output GVM is saved as <filename>.gvm.
 - Example: `pae2gvm file.pae`